Fiow00/Newspaper_application/README.md

 # Django Newspaper App

-A newspaper web application built with Django using only class-based views.
-Users can register, post articles, and comment.
+A newspaper web application built with Django using class-based-view

 ## Features